rziga/numpy-is-all-you-need/readme.md

 ```

 Unlike Pytorch, however, saving calculations for efficient backprop are saved/handled in layers directly, without any ctx.
-E.g. in softmax backprop you use the result of forward in backward to save calculations, so reusing a layer with no parameters is not possible here.
+For example, in softmax backprop you use the result of forward in backward to save calculations, so reusing a layer with no parameters is not possible here.
 That is why starting backprop is a bit different:

 ```py